Duration:

 DAY 5: COCA MASANA – CACHORA – CUSCO

-After breakfast we start a 3 hour climb to Capuliyoc.
-From there it’s a fairly flat trail back to the village of Cachora.
+We start the day with breakfast before a 3-hour climb to Capuliyoc.
+From here, it’s a fairly flat trail back to the village of Cachora.
 We will say goodbye to our arrieros (expedition horse guides) and take our private transport back towards Cusco.
-Along the way we will stop at the archaeological site at Saihuite to explore and have lunch.
-A further 4 hours by private transport brings us back to your hotel in Cusco.
+Along the way, we will stop at the archaeological site at Saihuite to explore and have lunch.
+A further 4 hours by private transport will bring us back to your hotel in Cusco.

-Meals: breakfast, lunch, snacks, boiled water at breakfast and lucnh
+Meals: breakfast, lunch, snacks, boiled water at breakfast and lunch

 Overnight: Not included